chalant/minishell/README.md

 A bash clone
 ## Description
 This project aims to reproduce a subset of bash's capabilities for education purposes.
-  ### Key Features
+  - ### Key features:
+  -
-  This project we implements the Earley Parser, which is capable of parsing all context-free languages
+One key aspect of this project it implements the Earley Parser, making it capable of parsing all context-free grammars.
 ## Table of Contents
 1. [Requirements](#installation)
 2. [Installation](#requirements)